tfabris/TomServo/README.md

 Copy the .pm3 files to a USB stick, and print them on your resin printer.

-- Print each of the color groups, in the appropriate resin colors if you have them.
+- Print each of the color groups.
 Best results will be obtained if you prime and paint the parts, so printing in specific resin colors is not required except for the clear resin parts.
-- Rinse/dry/cure the parts.
 - Leave the parts on the supports to make them easy to paint.
+- Rinse/dry/cure the parts while still on the supports.
-- Clear resin tips:
+- Clear resin printing tips:
   - Working with clear resin is tricky, do some web searches to find lots of tips.
 I had some success with this strategy (though still not perfect):
-    - Clear resin needs longer exposure times while printing, or else the parts will crumble (I needed to double my exposure times from 4 to 8 seconds).
+    - Clear resin needs longer exposure times while printing, or else the parts will crumble (I needed to double my exposure time from 4 to 8 seconds, but your printer and resin may vary).
     - Clear resin tends to turn yellowish if you over-cure, so cure for a shorter time.
     - I found that I could get a reasonably nice crystal clear finish if I didn't rinse the clear domes, just kept them goopy with resin and went straight to curing.
 If you try to do this, you'll need to use a paper towel to dry-dab away the goopy resin on the edges of the "bowls" where they'll join each other, so that the crisp edges survive the curing process, and the two halves can join nicely.